dalehenrich/RowanSample9/README.md

 # RowanSample9 - spec_0052
-Start with spec_0001; add an additional project using relativeRepositoryRoot that is basically a copy of spec_001; and adjust class in primary project be a subclass of class in additional project
+Start with spec_0001; add an embedded project that is basically a copy of spec_001; and adjust class in primary project be a subclass of class in embedded project
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0052',